If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

 Another thing I like about the Mojo is its extended range of volume at the maximum and minimum points.

 This gives you absolute pre-amp control over your volume!

 At the minimum point, the “plus” button will stop changing color, while the “minus” button will continue to cycle through colors until it reaches mute.

-A convenient function of the Mojo is that it saves the volume level and brightness setting after turning it off.
+A convenient function of the Mojo is that it saves your volume level and brightness setting after turning it off.

 This means there won’t be any resets to your preferred volume and brightness.

 Moving on to the techy stuff!

 The Chord Mojo offers 3 types of inputs:

 - 1x 3.5mm Jack COAX 768khz/32-bit Capable Input